Sam Aaron Baker: Educator

 Sam Baker held a variety of teaching, principal, and superintendent positions around the state in the years following his college graduation.
 His notable assignments included serving as principal at Jefferson City, Missouri in 1899 and Joplin, Missouri.
 After a three-year term as superintendent for Richmond, Missouri schools, Baker returned to Jefferson City as superintendent in 1913.
-While there he was instrumental in the issuing of a $100,000 dollar bond passage that brought large improvements to the school district.
+While there he was instrumental in the issuing of a $100,000 bond passage that brought large improvements to the school district.
 Voters statewide took notice of his efforts as a reformer and elected Baker as Missouri's Superintendent of Public Schools in 1918.
 Baker served as the superintendent from 1919 to 1923.
 During his tenure Baker was successful in securing more funding for rural schools from the state legislature, increasing teacher training and salaries, and promoting more emphasis on vocational education.
 Despite these improvements Baker was defeated when running for reelection in 1922 as he was edged out by Democrat Charles A. Lee by just a few hundred votes.